Citrix Managed Desktops

 In case customers want to communicate with existing resources on their Azure platform, they can use a VNet peering between two virtual networks.
 From the Citrix Cloud, customers can configure a VNet peering to their customer-managed virtual network by giving existing Azure subscription credentials.

 Customer-Managed Azure Platform: This platform is completely owned by the customer.
 This Azure platform is the home for multiple Azure services provisioned by the customer.
-These services are leveraged by providing high throughput connectivity to the Citrix Managed Azure platform using VNet peering.
+These services are applied by providing high throughput connectivity to the Citrix Managed Azure platform using VNet peering.
 Currently, VNet peering is scoped to a single region.

 Customer Data Center: The resources in the data center are completely managed by the customer.
-In case the organization needs to leverage services that are running to Citrix Managed Desktops, the customer has to establish connectivity between the Azure Platform (owned by the customer) and data center by using site-to-site VPN or SD-WAN network services.
+In case the organization needs to use services that are running to Citrix Managed Desktops, the customer has to establish connectivity between the Azure Platform (owned by the customer) and data center by using site-to-site VPN or SD-WAN network services.

 Citrix Managed Desktops instance types